-This fantastic, easy to make, pear crisp recipe is so sweet and tasty!
+This fantastic, easy-to-make, pear crisp recipe is so sweet and tasty!
 As a bonus, it smells heavenly!
 The sweet taste of fall is on your tongue with this perfect recipe for those freshly harvested pears.

 Pear Crisp Recipe